games647/LagMonitor/README.md

 ## Planning

+- [ ] Traffic (Bandwith) counter of the OS (using Sigar?)
-* Traffic (Bandwith) counter - OS and minecraft (can be done by hooking into Netty) process only
+- [X] Traffic minecraft (can be done by hooking into Netty)
-* Heap usage
+- [ ] Heap usage
-* Plugin specific profiling with the thread sampler (commands, events, scheduler) - > reduces memory need and can be more detailed
+- [ ] Plugin specific profiling with the thread sampler (commands, events, scheduler) - > reduces memory need and can be more detailed
-* Pagination for commands bean, monitor and timing in order to optimize readability for ingame-players and console
+- [ ] Pagination for commands bean, monitor and timing in order to optimize readability for ingame-players and console
-* Caching of the timings or running it async
+- [ ] Caching of the timings or running it async
-* Warning alert if the main thread is WAITING, BLOCKING, SLEEPING -> Example: for SQL-/HTTP-/File-Operations which should be run async
+- [ ] Warning alert if the main thread is WAITING, BLOCKING, SLEEPING -> Example: for SQL-/HTTP-/File-Operations which should be run async
-* Average TPS and player ping
+- [ ] Average TPS and player ping
-* Hardware output (using Sigar?)
+- [ ] Hardware output (using Sigar?)
-* Output the last samples of a player ping (ping is refreshed every 40 ticks)
+- [ ] Output the last samples of a player ping (ping is refreshed every 40 ticks)
-* Add Thread-Safety checks if the plugin tries to access a non thread-safe feature from another thread
+- [ ] Add Thread-Safety checks if the plugin tries to access a non thread-safe feature from another thread
-* Graph for network and file transfer
+- [ ] Graph for network and file transfer

 ## Permissions